 Even with a couple of my neighbors adding their food scraps to my pile, it’s small enough that I don’t feel the need to build any sort of bin to contain it.
-The critters visit the pile from the earth beneath and set to work chowing down and converting the scraps to rich, loamy soil use—black gold for gardeners.
+The critters visit the pile from the earth beneath and set to work chowing down and converting the scraps to rich, loamy soil that I can use in my vegetable bed.
 And I have tons of critters!
 Right now, I don’t have as many worms as I would like.
 I need to do a better job of keeping my pile moist.
 The summer heat makes this more difficult.
 But as I said, you cannot stop compost from breaking down—it actually ferments, as we all will one day—and you can’t really mess it up if you follow a few simple steps.
 This is what I do:

 Look at that beautiful, rich black gold!
 And I love the earthy smell!
 Done properly, compost does not smell at all.
 Even with the addition of urine.
 The fact that I sometimes add urine to my pile will no doubt horrify some, but I think the fact that it can horrify just shows how detached we are from nature.